cdapio/coopr/docs/docs/source/faq/security.rst

 This is not an immediate concern, since there is no user sensitive data passed between them.

-Can Cask Coopr integrate with any authentication system?
+Can Coopr integrate with any authentication system?
 ---------------------------------------------------------------
 It's designed to integrate with any authentication system.
 The next release will include support for OpenID, LDAP and OAuth, and the later releases will open up integration with different systems.

-Will Cask Coopr support authorization and granular control in future?
+Will Coopr support authorization and granular control in future?
 ---------------------------------------------------------------------------
 Absolutely, this feature is few releases down the lane.
-Indeed, it's one of the most important features that Cask Coopr will be supporting.
+Indeed, it's one of the most important features that Coopr will be supporting.
 In large scale deployment of clusters and nodes, having granular and role based access control are imperative for auditing and accountability.